In Mandali you will find products from local producers: olive oil, honey, raki, olives, herbs, essentail oils and olive soap.

 The village of Kournas and the "back garden" offer plenty of opportunities for walks with donkeys and if you want to join them on one of the walks, read more information on the page walking in and around Kournas

 Also this year in Kournas there will be an adventurous botanical walk EXTRA every week.
 On Monday and Wednesday you are welcome to discover the 'backyard' of Kournas.
-This walk starts at 9:30 am at "Mandali", on the village square and we will be back around 12:00.
+This walk starts at 9:30 am at "Mandali", in the village square and we will be back around 12:00.
 The walk is also suitable for children from ± 6 years.
+In July and August, when the temperature is rising, I will organise the walks early in the morning and then we will start at 7:00 a.m.
+Please sent me a message, or call me to check the date and the time.

 With normal, sturdy shoes or sandals you can easily walk this route.
 Do not forget your camera and/or binoculars, and also a bottle of water can be useful because sometimes it can be warm in the early morning.